1940

 One fact need be stated about Jack Frye and his career with TWA.
 Jack's life with TWA was

-Frye's time frame, who was as dedicated to the company, as Frye was, this is just fact.
+Frye's time frame who was as dedicated to the company as Jack Frye was.
+This is just fact.
 The

 reason I mention this is because when Jack was in flight, as in the Vega, Gamma, Electra Jr.,